dpjmullins/Python_PySpark_AWS/README.md

 * A SQL database containing multiple tables was first-generated for this program.

 ## Mock dataset
-There are 6 tables in the mock electricity company dataset.
+There are 6 CSV tables in the mock electricity company dataset.

 1. Accounts
 2. Consumption